LeilaAlizadehSaravi/mechmotum.github.io/content/pages/research/balance-assist-bicycle.rst

 :past_researchers: Marco Reijne
 :research_theme: Bicycle Engineering
 :template: project
-:summary-sentence: We have developed a bicycle with a electric steering motor
+:summary-sentence: We have developed a bicycle with an electric steering motor
                    that is capable of stabilizing itself at lower speeds than regular bicycles.
 When ridden this effect enhances the rider's balance at low speeds where falls often occur.